-Enjoy pan-Asian dishes, sake and our innovative sushi bar.
+Enjoy authentic Chinese cuisine, sake and our innovative sushi bar.
 Asian-themed privacy screens create separate dining areas for intimate meals and gatherings.
 A private dining room is available upon request, subject to availability, and requires advance reservation.

 Please check with the resort concierge for the days of operation.
 The concierge can also assist you with making reservations.